 Bubble Snake Instructions

-First you need to cut the bottom off your water bottle – ask an adult to help and be careful as the end might be sharp.
+Carefully cut the bottom off the water bottle—ask an adult for help, as the end might be sharp.

 Cover the end of the bottle with a piece of cloth and secure tightly with an elastic band.